RichDijk/EAGOC/README.md

 The code is redundant in order to be easy adaptable for certain other analytics.

-A first impression is given by ea_goc.slides.html
+A first impression is given by the ApplicationStructureView.JPG for the view of the Gap of Change.
+The complete code and results of this example is in ea_goc.pdf [would be nice to stick to 80 chards ;)]

 # Installation
 Dependencies: